 Spectra can only be purchased online, but if you’re in Perth and would like to try one, Cherished Parenting has a great service where you can rent-to-buy a Spectra.
 After renting one for approximately 6-8 weeks including deposit, you can trade your rental device for a new one which you then own.
 Even the lactation consultant was impressed by this service when I told her about it.
 The cost per week may also be less than the cost of renting a Medela Symphony, and you can be assured that your rental cost isn’t sunk money as if you end up needing to pump for more than 6-8 weeks anyway, you then own the device outright.

 Otherwise, head on over to Spectra directly and pick one up.
 I’m now at a stage where I no longer have to pump after every feed, but a Spectra is definitely well worth the money if you need a pump for any length of time.
-Given my earlier difficulties, I’m confident there would have been far more tears had I gone with another brand.
+Given my earlier difficulties, I’m confident there would have been far more tears had I purchased another brand.